 There might be times where the students lose their self-control and need to take a break.
-Here are the steps that we will go through when this happens in our room when a student loses their self -control.
+Here are the steps that we will go through when this happens in our room when a student loses self -control.

-3.The child needs to gain their self -control by leaving our classroom and go to a buddy room.
+3.The child needs to gain self -control by leaving our classroom and go to a buddy room.

 We will all have a chance to model and practice taking a break and using a buddy room at the beginning of the year.
 Make sure to read our weekly newsletter to hear all about the Responsive Classroom games, greetings, learning, and much more we will be doing throughout the school year!